 Extranomical Tours is a sightseeing company leading unique tours to the most popular tourist destinations in San Francisco and the Bay Area, as well as some lesser known but equally exciting places most people don't get to see, including Muir Woods National Monument and Sausalito.

 Gray Line of San Francisco offer tours to Muir Woods and Sausalito.

 Incredible Adventures offers activity-based tours to a variety of destinations such as Yosemite, wine country and white water rafting.

 Tower Tours of San Francisco has been a most popular sightseeing tour company for more than 20 years.
 They feature the sights of beautiful San Francisco and surrounding area destinations including Muir Woods and Sausalito.

 What's a national monument without a beer garden?
 Nestled at the end of the Sun Trail, the Tourist Club is a famous private club that offers a snack bar and overnight accommodations to its members.
 Although it's private, on "guest weekends" (typically the first weekend of the month), non-members can stop here, buy a beer and relax on the lower deck.

-Regardless of what you do at the Muir Woods, please keep in mind that there is no cell phone service in Muir Woods; make prior arrangements with your taxi or rideshare service for pickup.
+Regardless of what you do at the Muir Woods, please keep in mind that there is no cell phone service in Muir Woods.

 HOW TO GET TO MUIR WOODS NATIONAL MONUMENT